 STEP 2 – Supervisor Option - Requesting Feedback

 This section is optional and can be used to request feedback from others about an employee’s performance.
 The feedback can be added as part of the employee’s evaluation if the supervisor chooses to do so.
 Click on the Request Feedback Section.
-Also see the UI Best Practices Guidelines attached, if using the feedback option.
+If you plan to use the feedback tool, please see the best practices guidance below.

 Click on “Request Some Feedback.”
 (Note this section is optional.)